ulfa/wurfler/README.md

 First you have to run install.sh which creates the schema and the db tables.

+## Data import

+To import data you have to follow these steps:

+### wurfl file

+In the directory test there is a wurfl-2.0.25.xml file.
+Please, rename it and copy this file in the directory wurfl.
+Everything else will be done by the system.
+If this is not available, you have to create it.Normaly, it will be created using the install.sh script.

+### wurfl_patch file

+To insert new data or to modify existing data you have to use the wurfl_patch.xml.
+After creating a wurfl_patch.xml file you can copy this in the wurfl_patch directory.
+Everything else will be done by the system.

 ## Runing common_test

 Before running the following line you have to modify the cover.spec and test.spec.